adaltas/node-nikita/src/index.coffee.md

           obj.registry[name] = handler
           Object.defineProperty obj, name, configurable: true, get: -> ->
-              # throw Error "Context is sealed by err" if stack[0]?.err
               # Insert handler before callback or at the end of arguments
               args = [].slice.call(arguments)
               for arg, i in args